 In 2016 I committed to a 4 year business and entrepreneur mastery program created by two successful business people.
 One, a chiropractor and the other, a capital venturist, who both wanted to inspire entrepreneurship in others regardless of their background, education or life status.
 From day one they empowered us to create the values that every decision within my business and other aspects of my life will be made from.
 They shared that this is one of the first steps to business and personal success.

 This idea wasn’t something new to me as a therapist, but never before have I had it drilled into my head with such clarity and importance.
 Every one of us walk around making decisions in our daily lives on a vague set of rules, qualities and values.
-Some of us has more clarity on them, some of us have no clarity at all.
+Some of us have clarity on what those are, some of us have no clarity at all.

 I realized that if I had my business values clear when I opened my practice all of my hiring decisions would have been radically different over the years.
 Once these values clear and I stuck to them, it has made my decisions radically easier both in regards to who I partner with but who I also take on as a client.
 In fact, since defining my values, I have turned down more clients in 2017 then I did from 2005 when I graduated with my masters degree till 2016 collectively.

 About 6 months after having my business values clear, someone from my social circles reached out to me hoping to work in my practice.
 At first I thought about it as I wanted a female therapist to round out my staff.
 After consideration of the pros and cons, I went back to my list of values and my red carpet qualifications, the more it became a clear no in my mind.
 This person may very much align with the practice values but I also created a list of contextual situations for individual that won’t make it past my “doorman” onto my business’s red carpet to either work with me or be seen as a client.